GimChuang/UnityPrintingTool/README.md

 - Add **PrintTool.cs** to a gameobject in your scene.
 - In the inspector, type in the name of your printer (you can find it from Contol Panel - Devices and Printers)
 - (Optional) Type in the interval (in seconds).
 This will be used to check if the printing is done.
 - Then you can get access to the **PrintTool** class and call methods as mentioned below.
-There is an example scene ##Test_PrintingTool.unity## in this project.
+Also there is an example scene **Test_PrintingTool.unity** in this project.

 Scripting Interface
 ---